ubakry/MNIST-Classification-using-DNN-and-Streamlit/README.md

-# MNIST-Classification-using-DNN-and-Streamlit
-MNIST Classification using DNN and Streamlit
+# MNIST Classification using DNN and Streamlit